 Although the Dutch Corporate Governance Code does not apply to the cooperative as a legal form of enterprise, Rabobank Nederland's corporate governance is broadly consistent with this code.
-Rabobank also endorsed the Banking Code, which was adopted in 2009 by the Netherlands Bankers' Association.
+Rabobank also observes the Banking Code, which was adopted in 2009 by the Netherlands Bankers' Association and came into force on 1 January 2010.